is0p0d/coldfront/coldfront/plugins/saml/README.md

 ## Design

-This plugin uses [django-saml2-auth](https://github.com/fangli/django-saml2-auth), and allows the user to define a custom login link that will appear as a button on the ColdFront login page.
+This plugin uses [django-saml2-auth](https://github.com/fangli/django-saml2-auth), allowing the user to configure the plugin to fit their SSO provider through the normal ColdFront environment file.
+This allows users to log in to coldfront through SAML2 SSO via a custom button on the login page.

+Also in this plugin is a custom post-login trigger that will parse a user defined set of IDP groups and automatically assign PI in ColdFront if a user is in said defined groups.
 ## Requirements

 The following package is required: